NeuroTechX/learn.neurotechedu.com/pages/introtobci.md

 ### Invasive

 Invasive types of BCI are implanted directly into the brain during a neurosurgery.
-There are single unit BCIs, which detect the signal from a single area of brain cells, and multi units BCIs which detects from multiple areas.
-Electrodes have different lengths, for example, up to 1.5 mm (Utah, Blackrock Microsystems) or 10 mm (FMA, MicroProbes) in a MEA.
+There are single unit BCIs, which detect the signal from a single area of brain cells, and multiunit BCIs which detects from multiple areas.
+Electrodes have different lengths, for example, up to 1.5 mm (Utah, Blackrock Microsystems) or 10 mm (FMA, MicroProbes) in a MEA [(1)](#references) .
 The quality of the signal is the highest, but the procedure has several problematics , as the risk of forming scar tissues.
 The body reacts to the foreign object and build the the scar around the electrodes, which cause deterioration in the signal.
 Because neurosurgery can be a risky and expensive process, the target of invasive BCI are mainly blind and paralyzed patients.

 ### Semi-Invasive
 #### ECoG